srt0422/morpheus-quickstart-node/README.md

 - Developed an SDK for interacting with the builder's smart contracts, simplifying integration for developers.
 - Implemented a user-friendly UI within the chat application, enabling users to stake tokens directly and manage their API access.

-### Version 1.1.0 (Released: April 5, 2025)
-- Integrated staking mechanism for API access, allowing users to stake MOR tokens in exchange for access to the Morpheus API subnet.
-- Added scripts for deploying builder's smart contracts to the Arbitrum Sepolia testnet, facilitating the creation and management of subnets.
-- Developed an SDK for interacting with the builder's smart contracts, simplifying integration for developers.
-- Implemented a user-friendly UI within the chat application, enabling users to stake tokens directly and manage their API access.

 ### Version 1.0.4 (Released: March 16, 2025)
 - Launched a comprehensive website featuring user registration, sign-in, an API playground, and token management, enhancing user interaction and system accessibility.
 - Implemented token-based API access and authorization, significantly improving security and control over system resources.